certsocietegenerale/fame/docs/cli.rst

       -t, --test         Enable test mode.
 This mode does not require connection to the database.
 It is automatically enabled when a connection is not available or the module is disabled.
+      -l, --local        IsolatedProcessingModule will be directly executed on the local system, bypassing the use of virtualization.
+THIS MIGHT BE DANGEROUS AND INFECT YOUR SYSTEM, ONLY USE IF YOU KNOW WHAT YOU ARE DOING!

 Example of using this script to test the `apk` module::